jhackett1/age-uk-boost/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](
 https://heroku.com/deploy)

 It's suitable for 12-factor app hosting like [Heroku](http://heroku.com).
+It's a tiny app, so a $7/month hobby dyno is plenty.

 It has a `Procfile` that will [automatically run](https://devcenter.heroku.com/articles/release-phase) pending rails migrations on every deploy, to reduce downtime.